An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: The for polynomials with disconnected Julia sets

 Recall, that $C_{esc}$ is the set of all escaping critical points; then $C^{p}_\infty\subset C_{esc}$.
 As always, denote by $K(C^p_\iy)$ the number of distinct grand orbits of points of $C^p_\iy$.
 Theorem~\ref{Theorem LP1}(2) and the obvious inequality $K(C^p_\iy)\le |C^p_\iy|\le C_{esc}$ imply Theorem~\ref{ninftyfull}.

 \begin{thm} The following inequality holds.

 \end{thm}

-\begin{rem} If $P$ is a quadratic polynomial with disconnected Julia set, then it can have at most one cycle $O$ with an infinite set $A(O)$.
-If this happens then the set $A(O)$ contains two external arguments $t_c, t_c'$ as above of the critical point $c\in U^\infty$.
-If $P$ approaches the boundary of the Mandelbrot set $M$ along the external ray of $M$ of argument $\sigma(t_c)=\sigma(t_c')$, then the cycle $O$ tends to either a Cremer or a Siegel cycle, and the critical point turns into the recurrent critical point, which is weakly non-separable from a point of the (Cremer or Siegel) cycle. \end{rem}
+\begin{rem} If $P_v(z)=z^2+v$ is a quadratic polynomial with disconnected Julia set, then it can have at most one cycle $O_v$ with an infinite set $A(O_v)$.
+If this happens, the set $A(O_v)$ contains two external arguments $t_0, t_0'$ as above of the critical point $0\in U^\infty$ sharing the same image $t_*=\sigma(t_0)=\sigma(t_0')$.
+Let $m$ be the period of $O_v$.
+Assume that the base-$2^m$ representation of $t_*\in (0,1)$ contains only two digits.
+(For example, it obviously holds, if $m=1$.)
+Then, by~\cite{lev94}, as $v$ approaches the Mandelbrot set $M$ along the external ray of $M$ of argument $t_*$, the multiplier of $O_v$ tends to some point $e^{2\pi \nu}$ of the unit circle, where $\nu$ is irrational.
+Hence, the ray ends at a point $v_*$ of the boundary of a hyperbolic component of $M$ and $O_v$ tends to either a Cremer or a Siegel cycle of $P_{v_*}$.
+Converse statement is also true and follows essentially from Yoccoz's result about the local connectivity of the Mandelbrot set at the boundaries of hyperbolic components, see e.g.~\cite{sch04}.
+Note that by Theorem~\ref{mh1} the critical point of $P_{v_*}$ is recurrent and weakly non-separated from a point of the (Cremer or Siegel) cycle. \end{rem}

 \begin{cor} Consider a valence stable wandering collection of $m'\ge 0$ components $Q'_j$ of $J_P$.
 Then we have

 \end{cor}

 \begin{proof} Let us show that $C^w_\infty\cap C^p_\infty=\0$.
 Indeed, let (i) $c\in C^w_\infty$ and (ii) $c\in C^p_\infty$.
 Then, because of (i), by Definition~\ref{cwinf} there is a smooth ray $R$ accumulating in a component $T$ of $J_P$ such that $P(c)\in R\cup T$ and $R\cup T$ is disjoint from closures of all rays other than $R$.
 However, because of (ii), by Definition~\ref{cpinf}, there must also exist a ray $R'$ such that $c\in R'$ and $\pr(R')$ is a periodic point at which infinitely many other rays land.
 Thus, we get a contradiction which shows that $C^w_\infty\cap C^p_\infty=\0$.
 Now we can add inequalities (\ref{discineq11}) and (\ref{discineq1a}) which implies the desired inequality. \end{proof}